rinziv/LORE_sa/docs/get_started.rst

 .. code-block:: python

     fidelity = explanation['fidelity']
-    # Example: 0.95 (the surrogate agrees with the black box 95% of the time)
+    # Example: 0.95 (the surrogate agrees with the black box 95% of the samples in the neighborhood)

 A fidelity close to 1.0 indicates the explanation is highly reliable.